Sir George Francis Osborne, 16th Baronet: Biography

 Osborne was born on 27 July 1894.
 He was the eldest son of Sir Francis Osborne, 15th Baronet and wife Kathleen Eliza née Whitfield, of Framfield Grange, Sussex.

 Osborne was educated at Repton School, Derbyshire before entering the Royal Military Academy Sandhurst, Berkshire.

 Career

 Osborne fought with distinction in the First World War, receiving mentions in despatches.

 Wounded in combat twice, Osborne was awarded the Military Cross in 1917 and was promoted major in 1932 before retiring from regular service with the Royal Sussex Regiment in the rank of lieutenant-colonel.

 Osborne succeeded to the family title, the Osborne Baronetcy of Ballentaylor and Ballylemonon, on 23 October 1948.

 Personal life and death

-Osborne married on 27 February 1938 Mary Grace Horn (1903–1987), daughter of Clement Samuel Horn (1871–1946) of Goring-by-Sea, Worthing, West Sussex, Sussex, and Juliet Ivy Horn née Sceales (1881–1969).
-Mary Grace had previously been married, before 1926, to Dr. Robert Stavali Aspinall, a British Army surgeon, by whom she had had a son, John Victor Aspinall.
+On 27 February 1938 Osborne married Mary Grace Horn (1903–1987), daughter of Clement Samuel Horn (1871–1946) and Juliet Ivy Sceales (1881–1969), of Goring-by-Sea, Sussex.
+His wife had previously been married to Robert Stavali Aspinall, a British Army surgeon, by whom she had had a son, the zoo and casino owner John Victor Aspinall.

-Mary Grace and Osborne had four children:
+Osborne and his wife had four children: